 - stage C: anemia and thrombocytopenia (Hb <10 gr / dl, PLTS <100000 / mmc), regardless of the number of lymphoid areas involved

-These classification systems, which are very widespread and useful in clinical practice, since they are based on clinical characteristics and blood count values, however, have the limit of not taking into account the new biological parameters that doctors use today to define the " evolution of the disease and choosing the therapy.
+Such classification systems, which are very widespread and useful in clinical practice, since they are based on clinical characteristics and blood counts, have, however, the limit of not taking into account the new biological parameters that doctors use today to define the " evolution of the disease and choosing the therapy.
 Among these parameters we find: the dosage of beta 2 microglobulin, which indicates the evolution towards malignancy and dosage of the lactic dehydrogenase enzyme (LDH).
 The presence of cytogenetic alterations (IGHV), in particular the TP53 mutation.

 The disease is defined as refractory when it does not respond to treatment.

 Although chronic lymphocytic leukemia cannot normally be cured, treatments allow it to be kept under control for many years.
 The probability of success depends on the stage (if it is limited or if it is spread to other organs) as well as on the age and general health conditions of the sick person at the time of diagnosis.

 In general, chronic lymphocytic leukemia (CLL) does not cause obvious disturbances (symptoms) in the initial phase and, in over half of patients, it is discovered by chance during tests performed for other reasons or because an enlarged lymph node appears in the neck , of the armpits or of the groin.
 In fact, in about two out of three cases, the assessment (diagnosis) takes place at a stage in which there are still no disturbances (symptoms).
 When they appear, the most frequent are generalized adenopathy (the lymph nodes appear elastic and are not painful to the touch) and enlargement of the spleen (splenomegaly) and liver (hepatomegaly).